fudan-zvg/GSS/readme/DATA.md

 # Dataset preparation
-It is recommended to symlink the dataset root to $GSS/data.
-If your folder structure is different, you may need to change the corresponding paths in config files.
+We recommend creating a symlink for your dataset root at $GSS/data.
+If your directory structure varies, please adjust the relevant paths in the configuration files for proper alignment.

 **Data folder structure**